kagisearch/kagi-docs/docs/kagi/plans/family-plan.md

 > **Important Notice:** Effective April 11th, 2024, Kagi will begin collecting applicable sales tax/VAT on all new subscription purchases to comply with global tax regulations.
 For existing members, sales tax/VAT will be applied to your next renewal after April 21st, 2024.
 Please visit the [FAQ](../faq/sales-tax-vat.md) for more information.

 Since the inception, Kagi has been driven by the idea of humanizing the web, especially for families and kids.
 Our commitment to this cause was the inspiration behind the creation of Kagi.
-Many of our staff are parents are are working together to build a better search and web future for our children.
+Many of our staff are parents working together to build a better search and web future for our children.
 We strive to provide a search engine that prioritizes the well-being of your loved ones, particularly the most vulnerable ones like children, by offering an ad-free and safe browsing experience.
 We offer two different group plans based on your specific needs.

 The Kagi Family Plan is perfect for families wanting to search smarter, emphasizing learning over consumption while respecting your family's privacy.
 With a simple, affordable pricing model and powerful features, the Kagi Family Plan makes it easy to get the most out of Kagi Search as a family.